How do we calculate your "5 Year Estimate"

-We calculate your 5 year energy estimate by taking either your full year expenditure on energy, or as much data as you have provided and extrapolating it over 5 years pro-rata.
+We calculate your 5 year estimate by taking either your full year expenditure, or as much data as you have provided and extrapolating it over 5 years pro-rata.
 We apply a 4% inflation rate to account for the typical inflation rate of energy prices over the past decade.
 It might be higher or lower than this and we will adjust it occasionally to account for the best inflationary data we have available.

 Investing in energy efficiency and renewable energy is a tricky business.
 Suppliers will promise you the sun, moon and stars when it comes to buying products for improving energy efficiency or supplying renewable energy.
 For this reason, it is good to see how much you are expected to spend on energy over a 5 year period and see how the changes/upgrades will reduce this.